Measuring electricity reliability with GridWatch sensors

 Many studies on the microeconomics of electrification in developing countries focus primarily on estimating the impacts of providing rural households and communities with access to electricity for the first time.
 In urban areas, however, many households and businesses are already connected to the grid.
-In these settings, the primary issue is reliability rather than lack of access.
-Yet few studies analyse the causes and consequences of outages, or the ways in which policy makers can address them.
+In these settings, the primary issue is reliability rather than lack of access – with power outages and voltage fluctuations being widespread and frequent.

-Studies on the macroeconomic impacts of outages suggest that the costs may be large – in the range of 2-3 per cent reduction in long run GDP per capita.
+Studies on the macroeconomic impacts of outages suggest the costs may be large – in the range of 2-3 per cent reduction in long-run GDP per capita.
 In Ghana, for example, the 2013 World Bank Enterprise Surveys found that 61.2 per cent of businesses see electricity reliability as a major constraint.

 Research overview and objectives

 In Phase 2, the team aims to accomplish two new goals; to deploy surveys to causally identify the short- and long-run socio-economic impacts of poor reliability and voltage fluctuations for households and firms, and scale-up the GridWatch technologies to other DFID priority countries.

 The team will rigorously measure the causal impacts of reliability on outcomes for households (e.g. decisions about which types of appliances to buy) and firms (e.g. whether new businesses are more likely to emerge, investments in income-generating capital increase, and profits increase).

 Information will be collected from 5,000 households and firms in specifically targeted neighbourhoods.
 Using GridWatch and utility data, the team has identified areas with quasi-random variation in power quality.
 The team will therefore be able to compare statistically similar customers that have received significantly different levels of power quality over the past decade (for example, in 2015, some customers experienced an average of 120 hours of load shedding per month, while others experienced an average of only 19 hours per month, depending on the feeder they were connected to).